processing/processing-library-template/README.md

 ## Project Diary

+### Week 4 (July 22 - 28, 2024)

+After a few weeks swimming in Gradle, this repo has emerged.
+The approach I'm taking with it, is to start from an empty Gradle project, and add to it functionality learned from the two model repos.
+Key feature is I want it buildable as is.
+It currently will build a jar, and it will release a zip.

+Some todos (Github issues are already created) before I release it for user testing are:
+- Include a Processing library dependency.
+This will likely require the user to input where their sketchbook folder is.
+The gradle release tasks will need to be augmented to also include Processing library dependencies in the release bundle.
+- Once the sketchbook location is known, the library can be installed into Processing
+- Check the javadoc output is as expected

+One additional difference between the two model template repositories, is enkatsu's creates a shadow jar, including all dependencies inside the jar.
+The processing template includes all dependencies in the release zip file as jars.
+Both do the job, but including dependency jars in the release zip makes it more transparent what the dependencies are, so we implement that here.

 ### Weeks 1 - 3 (July 1 - 21, 2024)

 Having discussed with Stef, my mentor, about the general approach to the entire